By Health Web | April 29, 2015

 Around 80% of people will experience back pain at some stage in their life.
 For some chronic back pain can have a detrimental effect on their lifestyle.
 Back pain can often affect your ability to perform even the most simple daily tasks.

 Numerous structures in your back can cause pain; muscles, nerves, ligaments, discs and bone could all contribute to your back pain, which is often experienced as a deep aching feeling in the lower back and is commonly exaggerated by movement or maintaining the same position for a prolonged period.

-At Physiotherapy for Women we strive to diagnose your injury, control your pain and facilitate a return to normal function as soon as is possible.
+At we strive to diagnose your injury, control your pain and facilitate a return to normal function as soon as is possible.

 Acute back pain that occurs suddenly can be the result of trauma.
 This can be the result of any combination of bending, heavy lifting or twisting in a way that causes damage to the muscles, ligaments or joints of the back.
 Unfortunately acute back pain can also develop without any apparent cause and be just as painful.
 Chronic back pain may also occur over a prolonged period of time as a result of repetitive motions (RSI) that put stress on the back.

 will determine the cause of your pain and put measures in place in an attempt to prevent recurrences.